-- Cash & investment balances for the water and sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with the cash & investment balances as well as market conditions and investment strategy. - GLWA continues to refine cash flow forecasting and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity. - The cumulative investment earnings through May 2019 of \$20.1 million is 95% of the 21.2 million projection for FY 2019 investment income.
+- Cash & investment balances for the water & sewer funds change each month based on Master Bond Ordinance funding, operational requirements, capital funding, and debt payments. - Investment income fluctuates monthly with the cash & investment balances as well as market conditions and investment strategy. - GLWA continues to refine cash flows and work with its investment advisor to identify strategies to maximize future investment income while meeting the objectives of safety and liquidity. - The cumulative investment earnings through June 2019 of \$22.2 million are 105% of the \$21.2 million projection for FY 2019 investment income.